Stocks Fall Back Moderately, Dollar Firms

 The Tokyo Stock Price Index of all issues listed on the first section fell 6.02 points, or 0.50 percent, to 1,207.32.
 The TOPIX gained 13.17 points, or 1.10 percent, the previous day.

-Stock traders said share prices fell back after early gains on index-linked selling following weakening of futures prices.
+Stock traders said share prices had been higher on small-lot buying early in the session, carrying over from Wednesday’s rally, but fell back on index- linked selling following weakening of futures prices.

 Dollar trading will be probably be slow prior to the release Friday of U.S. unemployment figures for July, Yoshimi said.

 The benchmark No. 129 10-year Japanese government bonds fell to 107.63 points from Wednesday’s 108.05 points.
 Their yield rose to 5.010 percent from 4.940 percent.